 Throughout my childhood and adolescence I was always quite good at two things: reading people, and articulating my thoughts.
-In speaking with many of my peers and students, I noticed that communication was a major that many undergraduates "limped in" on when they couldn't think of any other major to declare.
-For me, I knew I wanted to be a COM person from day one...I just didn't know that I wanted to be a lifer.
+In speaking with many of my peers and students, I noticed that communication was a major that many undergraduates “limped in” on when they couldn’t think of any other major to declare.
+I knew I wanted to be a COMM person from day one…I just didn’t know that I wanted to be a lifer.

 It was a class about rhetoric.
 I thought I might use those tactics to improve my skills in marketing and advertising.
 That’s where I had connections, so that’s where I thought I should go.
 I got my B.A. in Communication and completed three internships along the way.
 After graduation I landed a job for a small marketing firm, but I never accepted the position.
 I dropped everything and went back to school